 What I can do is to add my experience and understanding to what Jim wrote.

-First realise that you are already fulfilling your purpose.
+First realize that you are already fulfilling your purpose.
 Do not worry that you do not yet know what that is.
 You are here to complete your Path and you are on it right now.
 So continue forward.
 Clearly, one Purpose was for you to ask me these questions.
-Once I realised that I was always on my Path my life became simpler.
+Once I realized that I was always on my Path my life became simpler.
 I look back now over what I did during the past decades.
 In the earlier times I too was confused and terribly uncertain.
 Now it all makes sense; what I did and what happened to me was a perfect fit with my Purpose and Passion.
 (See ADDENDUM for corrections)

 I was in my late 40’s when I found my Passion for reliability creation.
 Up until then I did not know what I was here to do.
 I married, went to university, brought up children and had a career during those years of ignorance.
-I realise now that they were all correct and good things to do, even though all the while I searched for my life’s Reason.
+I realize now that they were all correct and good things to do, even though all the while I searched for my life’s Reason.
 Live your life forwards.
 The rest will come to you when it should.

 There are some tell-tale signs if you are doing your Passion.
 One is that time means nothing when you are fulfilling your Purpose.
 When you have to stop doing ‘it’ you are annoyed to have to leave it for another time.
 A second sign is that you get angry inside when you see ‘it’ not being done properly; when others do not respect the great importance of ‘it’.
 The third sign is you will become an expert in doing ‘it’ and never regret a second of the effort it took you to become that good.
 There will be a hunger in you to know more and to do better.
 Finally, it does not matter greatly what you do during your Time of Searching, when you find your Purpose you will be ready to travel whatever path that ‘it’ will take you.